savonet/book/technology.md

 in the compression process.
 Most compressed audio formats are based, in addition to the previous ideas, on psychoacoustic models which take in account the way sound is perceived by the human hear and processed by the human brain.
+For instance, the ears does not generally perceive phase difference under a certain frequencies so all audio data below that threshold can be encoded in mono.\RB{Sampling at 44.1kHz already removes frequencies above 20kHz :-)}
-For instance, the ear does not generally perceive sounds about 20 kHz, so that we can remove those, the ear is much more sensitive in the 1 to 5 kHz range so that we can be more rough outside this range, some low intensity signals can be masked by high intensity signals (i.e., we do not hear them anymore in presence of other loud sound sources), and so on.
+Also, the ear is much more sensitive in the 1 to 5 kHz range so that we can be more rough outside this range, some low intensity signals can be masked by high intensity signals (i.e., we do not hear them anymore in presence of other loud sound sources), and so on.
 Most compression formats are
 _destructive_: they remove some information in the original signal in order for it to be smaller.
-The most well-known are mp3, ogg/vorbis and aac: the one you want to use is a matter of taste and support on the user-end.
-For instance, mp3 is the most widespread, ogg/vorbis has the advantage of being open-source, patent-free and has a good quality/bandwidth radio but not many users have good support for that (e.g. on smartphones), aac is proprietary so that good free encoders are more difficult to find but achieves better sounding at high compression rates, etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if
+The most well-known are mp3, ogg/opus and aac: the one you\RB{I believe at this point opus is much more popular than vorbis..}
+want to use is a matter of taste and support on the user-end.
+For instance, mp3 is the most widespread, ogg/opus has the advantage of being open-source, patent-free and has a good quality/bandwidth radio and is [reasonably supported by modern browsers](https://caniuse.com/#feat=opus), aac is proprietary so that good free encoders are more difficult to find but achieves better sounding at high compression rates, etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if